christopheraue/m-ruby-concurrently/USAGE.md

 To explain when code is run (and when it is not) it is necessary to understand a little bit more about the way Concurrently works.

-Concurrently lets every thread run an {Concurrently::EventLoop event loop}.
+Concurrently lets every thread run an [event loop][Concurrently::EventLoop].
 These event loops are responsible for watching IOs and scheduling evaluations of concurrent procs.
 They **must never be interrupted, blocked or overloaded.**
 A healthy event loop is one that can respond to new events immediately.